roberto-triumph/triumph4php/docs/debugger.md

   And the script being debugged is located in /var/www/products/show.php then the local path is calculated to be c:\wamp\products\show.php.
+  __WARNING__ do note that Xdebug always uses the "real path", in the case of symbolic links Xdebug returns the directory the symlink points to and not the symlink.
+For example, if apache is serving /var/www/site, but /var/www/site is actually a symlink to /home/site, then your source code mapping should be "/home/site" and not "/var/www".

 #Help!
 I can't get debugging to work!#
 You should ensure the following: